Pyotr Zalutsky: Early career

 Pyotr Zalutsky was the son of a peasant, born in Krucha, in the Mogilev province of Belarus.
 He joined the revolutionary movement as a teenager in 1904, took part in the 1905 revolution, and joined the Russian Social Democratic Labour Party in 1907.
-He worked for the party, illegally, in Vladivostok, before moving to St. Petersburg in 1911, where he worked in a factory, and, as a member of the Petersburg Bolshevik organisation he helped organise distribution of the illegal newspapers, Pravda and Zvezda.
+He worked for the party illegally in Vladivostok, before moving to St. Petersburg in 1911, where he worked in a factory.
+As a member of the Petersburg Bolshevik organization, he helped organize distribution of the illegal newspapers Pravda and Zvezda.

-At the time of the February Revolution, Zalutsky was a member of the three-man executive of the Petrograd (St Petersburg) committee of the Bolshevik organisation, along with Alexander Shliapnikov and Vyacheslav Molotov.
-As the most senior Bolsheviks at liberty in the capital, they ran the party until more senior figures returned from exile in Siberia or abroad, and set at one of radical hostility to the Provisional Government which took power after the Tsar had been overthrown.
-They were overruled when Stalin and Lev Kamenev returned from Siberia in March, but when Lenin arrived from Europe, in April, he backed the hard line that Zalutsky had taken.
+At the time of the February Revolution, Zalutsky was sharing an apartment Vyacheslav Molotov.
+The two of them, with Alexander Shliapnikov assumed leadership of the Bolshevik organisation in Petrograd (St Petersburg), and launched Pravda as a legal publication.
+They advocated the immediate overthrow of the Provisional Government, chaired by Prince Lvov, and the transfer of power to the soviets.
+They were overruled when two more senior Bolsheviks, Joseph Stalin and Lev Kamenev returned from Siberia in March – though Stalin moved into the apartment that Zalutsky and Molotov shared.
+When Vladimir Lenin returned from exile abroad three weeks later, he backed the hard line that Zalutsky had taken.

 Zalutsky was a political commissar with the Red Army during the Russian Civil War.
-In 1921, he was appointed secretary of the Petrograd committee of the Communist Party of the Soviet Union (CPSU), and in 1923 was elected to the Central Committee.
+In 1921, he was appointed secretary of the Petrograd committee of the Communist Party of the Soviet Union (CPSU), and a member of the Orgburo.
+In 1922–25, he was secretary the party organisation in the Ural region.
+He was a member of the Central Committee of the Communist Party of the Soviet Union in 1923–25 In 1925, he was recalled to Leningrad (St Petersburg) as secretary of the party organisation.
+Petrograd (St was elected to the Central Committee.